Fo-Zi/Portfolio/README.md

 # Portfolio
 Hi everyone!
-This repo will contain solved katas, sample projects and some engeneering matlab scripts that i designed.
+This repo will contain solved katas, sample projects and some engeneering related code that i designed.
 Some of them will be:
 - C/C++ code and firmware/drivers
 - Python katas and high level apps projects as a GUI to visualize data
 - MATLAB scripts for some typical engineering analysis